lbuk/equiparate/README.md

 ![](https://github.com/lbuk/equiparate/blob/master/img/max_far_nrow3_ncol1_maxfar4div3_chart.png)

 ```
-# Chart all combinations up to a specified maximum Ground Space Index (GSI)
+# Compare sites with an equal Ground Space Index (GSI)
 # Specify the number of columns, rows and GSI and the filename.
 It prints the number of combinations and exports a PDF.
 Note: the rendering of the charts and the creation of the PDFs will take longer for calculations that generate more combinations.
 equal_gsi(nrow = 4, ncol = 3, gsi = 5/6, filename = "equal_gsi_nrow4_ncol3_gsi5div6.pdf")
 ```